alvarosf07/PyFinPO/README.md

 </br>

 # 1) Installation
-If you would like to install ``PyFinPO``, you can just try any of the following 3 options:
+If you would like to install ``PyFinPO``, you can try any of the following 3 options:

  1. Clone the project and use the source code: